Health Communication, and

 GLOBAL HEALTH ADVISOR

-During the US emergency response to Zika virus outbreaks overseas (June 2016-present), I have supported USAID's Bureau for Latin America and the Caribbean as a technical advisor for knowledge management; external communications; commodity procurement and supply chain; and monitoring, evaluation, and learning.
+During the US emergency response to Zika virus outbreaks overseas (June 2016-March 2020), I supported USAID's Bureau for Latin America and the Caribbean as a technical advisor for knowledge management; external communications; commodity procurement and supply chain; and monitoring, evaluation, and learning.

 In 2015, I supported USAID's global health supply chain team as a doctoral intern with the Global Health Fellows Program, where I focused on knowledge management and evaluation of supply chain management.